Sydykov2021/Sydykov2021/README.md

 - 👋 Hi, I’m @Sydykov2021
 - 👀 I’m interested in Front end
-- 🌱 I’m currently learning Vue ks
+- 🌱 I’m currently learning Vue js
 - 💞️ I’m looking to collaborate on
 - 📫 How to reach me brizanovtimur@gmail.com